 Recent trials of certain immune checkpoint inhibitors are yielding interesting results.
-The CheckMate-067 clinical trial, for example, has been studying the anti PD-1 drug nivolumab and the anti CTLA-4 drug ipilimumab as potential treatments for advanced malignant melanoma in previously untreated patients.
+The CheckMate-067 clinical trial, for example, has been studying the anti-PD-1 drug nivolumab and the anti-CTLA-4 drug ipilimumab as potential treatments for advanced malignant melanoma in previously untreated patients.
 The trial recruited 945 patients with stage 3 (spread to lymph nodes) and stage 4 (spread to distant sites) cancers.
 Participants were grouped into three arms: one received nivolumab and ipilimumab combination therapy; one received only nivolumab; and one received only ipilimumab.
 Patients in each of the arms received four courses of treatment followed by maintenance nivolumab until they experienced either disease progression or intolerable adverse events.

-As shown in Table 1, nearly two-thirds of the patients receiving nivolumab had ongoing response five years after starting treatment, whether given with ipilimumab or on its own.
-About a fifth of this patient cohort also experienced complete response (remission), with no sign of cancer on scans after completing treatment.
+As shown in Table 1, nearly two-thirds of the patients receiving nivolumab had ongoing responses five years after starting treatment, whether given with ipilimumab or on its own.
+About a fifth of this patient cohort also experienced a complete response (remission), with no sign of cancer on scans after completing treatment.

 Many of those receiving combination therapy also experienced long and sustained control of their cancers, with median survival rates of more than five years after starting treatment.
 These are remarkable results from a well-conducted clinical trial and suggest it may be possible to cure some advanced melanomas.

 One downside of immune checkpoint inhibitor therapy is that adverse events are common.
 The reason for this is that by targeting a checkpoint protein, T-cells are switched on and may attack cells throughout the body, including skin, bowel, liver, lung, kidney, and endocrine glands.
-Although adverse events can be moderate to severe (grade 3 and grade 4), they are rarely life threatening and usually resolve within 12 weeks of starting treatment.
+Although adverse events can be moderate to severe (grade 3 and grade 4), they are rarely life-threatening and usually resolve within 12 weeks of starting treatment.

 Table 1: Results of CheckMate 067 Trial20